-- ☐ Begin by painting the interiors of the left fuselage half (B1) and the right fuselage half (B2). - □ Carefully remove the overflow plugs on the gunner's left console (E28), pilot's right console (E20) and the gunner's right console (E29).
-There are no overflow plugs on the pilot's left console (E19). - ☐ After painting these pieces, glue them to the fuselage interior as indicated. - ☐ Glue the trim wheel (F32) to the pilot's left console. - ☐ Glue the flare pistol (F80) into the hole in the left fuselage in the gunner's compartment. - ☐ After painting the gunner's instrument panel (J111), add decal (E) to its rear surface and glue the instrument panel to the left fuselage half as indicated. - ☐ Remove the overflow plug from the catapult hold down (D77), then glue the catapult hold down into the slot in the rear of the left fuselage half.
+- Begin by painting the interiors of the left fuselage half (A1) and the right fuselage half (A2). - Carefully remove the overflow plugs on the gunner's left console (E28), pilot's right console (E20) and the gunner's right console (E29).
+There are no overflow plugs on the pilot's left console (E19). - After painting these pieces, glue them to the fuselage interior as indicated. - Glue the trim wheel (F32) to the pilot's left console. - Glue the flare pistol (F80) into the hole in the left fuselage in the gunner's compartment. - After painting the gunner's instrument panel (J111), add decal (E) to its rear surface and glue the instrument panel to the left fuselage half as indicated. - Glue the catapult hold down (D77) into the slot in the rear of the left fuselage half.
+Remove the overflow.